Eurydia/notes-on-clean-programming-language/content/_index.md

 [1, 2, 3 : []]
 ```

-A list may be implicitly constructed with `dot-dot` expression, and a control expression may be written as follows.
+Secondly, a list may be implicitly constructed with `dot-dot` expression, and a control expression may be written as follows.

 ```
 // Language: Clean